-You’re touching the cat too much.
+You’re touching your cat too much

-Mikel says cats can get very irritated if you pet them too much or if you hold them when they don’t want to be held.
+Delgado adds that cats can get very irritated if you pet them too much or if you hold them when they don’t want to be held.
 They can also get annoyed if you pet a part of their bodies that they don’t want touched, such as their bellies.
 This type of frustration on the cat’s part can lead to him or her biting you in response.

 “My first line of advice is back off and let the cat dictate handling a little bit more,” says Mikel.
 “A lot of us love cats.
 Cats are soft, they’re cute, we want to pet them as much as possible.
 But sometimes it’s really about the human being a little more hands-off.”

 We might not always realize it, but cats can be very attracted to our simplest motions, such as the movement of our ankles as we walk around the house.
-Mikel says this can lead to a playful and high-energy cat chasing us around and partaking in some unexpected biting and scratching.
+Delgado says this can lead to a playful and high-energy cat chasing us around and partaking in some unexpected biting and scratching.

-Something is wrong with the cat’s environment.
+Something is wrong with your cat’s environment

 If your cat seems fearful and defensive when biting, that’s a sign of a serious environmental issue.
-Mikel says this can stem from other animals or humans in the house or even how home is actually set up — especially if there is a lack of places where the cat can have privacy.
+Delgado says this can stem from other animals or humans in the house or even how home is actually set up — especially if there is a lack of places where the cat can have privacy.

 If this is the case, it’s important to address the behavior with your vet.
 Since an environmental issue will likely be a very specific one, you can work together to try to customize your home to fit your pet’s needs.
-“A defensive cat is one that is going to protect themselves, whereas a cat who’s more playfully aggressive is just expressing natural predatory behavior,” explains Mikel.
+“A defensive cat is one that is going to protect themselves, whereas a cat who’s more playfully aggressive is just expressing natural predatory behavior,” explains Delgado.

 According to both experts, a harsh punishment or an adverse reaction from you might cause your cat to bite even harder the next time and make the problem worse.
-Instead, try simply leaving the room and close the door behind you.
+Instead, try simply leaving the room, closing the door behind you.